learninginnovators/learninginnovators.org/src/content/guides/tasks.md

 Under "Tasks" you will be able to add your tasks following these steps:

-Click on the blue "Add Task" icon and you will get the spaces to fill in the information your task.
+Click on the blue "Add Task" icon and you will get the spaces to fill in the information your task:

 <img width="936" alt="Screenshot 2025-03-21 at 4 36 25 pm" src="https://github.com/user-attachments/assets/40ba0724-cb12-4dbe-b7b3-165fc070657f" />

 ### Note:

-Remeber to always save by clicking the blue icon at the bottom right of the page.
-Also, you need to save before updating any task documents.
+Remember to always save by clicking the blue icon at the bottom right of the page.
+Also, you need to save before uploading any task documents.

 ### 1. Task details